Teachings/online-courses/README.md

 # online-courses

-DB Creation scripts - attached below
+DB Creation scripts:

+Run MySql-test1-schema-table-data-20170114.sql  in your DB for creating DB tables.